All Episodes

 And in fact, implied here, it could well be that if Congress had been responsible, this might not have happened.

-All of these years that Congress has ceased to exist, doesn't have any legitimacy as far as Obama's concerned.
+Just passing the buck 101 all of these years that Congress has ceased to exist, doesn't have any legitimacy as far as Obama's concern.

 Yep, yep, we'll bite the bullet for you.